dereknovak/Capstone-Prep-LS/docker/notes.md

 ## Directives

+- Convention to be in all caps to distinguish them from arguments

 - FROM
+    - Sets the base image for a build
     - Build this image from the specified image
     - Use the application used to build the image
         - If its an Express App, use `node`
+- LABEL
+    - Adds metadata to an Image
+        - eg. `description/maintainer`
+- WORKDIR
+    - Sets the *working directory* for all following commands
+    - Similar to changing into a directory using `cd`

+### LAYER 1

 - COPY
     - Copies files or directories from <src> and adds them to the filesystem of the container at the path <dest>
     - While `RUN` is executed in the container, `COPY` is executed on the host
+- ADD
+    - Same as `COPY`, but can add from a remote URL & do extraction
+        - eg. Adding application/web files

+### LAYER 2

 - RUN
-    - Will execute any command in a shell *inside* the container environment
+    - Will execute any command in a shell (new layer) *inside* the container environment

-- WORKDIR
-    - Sets the *working directory* for all following commands
-    - Similar to changing into a directory using `cd`
+### LAYER 3

 - CMD
     - Last command in the Dockerfile
+    - Sets the default executable of a container & arguments
     - The instruction that is to be executed when a Docker Container starts
+    - Can be overriden via Docker run parameters
     - There can only be one `CMD` instruction in a Dockerfile
     - `[{command}, {parameter}]`
+- ENTRYPOINT
+    - Same as above, but can't be overwritten
+    - Creates a *single purpose image
+- EXPOSE
+    - Informs Docker what port the container app is running on
+        - Metadata only, no network configuration

 ```Dockerfile
 FROM {image}:{version}